 Today’s insurers rely on several: robotic process automation (RPA) to simulate manual keystrokes in legacy systems, API-based integrations for real-time data exchange, and AI-powered engines for decisions that need more nuance.
 All of it runs in the cloud: distributed, scalable, and always on.

-These capabilities unlock new insurance automation ideas.
+These capabilities unlock entirely new ways of handling insurance claims.
 Today, insurers can automate quote generation, policy endorsements, subrogation, and even multi-party communications.
 In the not-too-distant past, these processes either had to be manual or were simply impossible.

 What is automation in insurance?
 The basics: